Privacy Policy

 Please see the Glossary to find out more about the types of lawful basis that we will rely on to process your personal data.

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message.
+Generally, we do not rely on consent as a legal basis for processing your personal data, although we will get your consent before sending third-party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by Contacting Us.

 Utility Aid Limited is a utility broker for business.
-We provide competitive contract pricing and assist our customers in the set up and throughout their utility supply.
-To enable us to provide you with the right product or service to meet your needs we will collect personal data from you.
+We provide competitive contract pricing and assist our customers in the setup and throughout their utility supply.
+To enable us to provide you with the right product or service to meet your needs, we will collect personal data from you.

 Purpose/Activity